Frequently Asked Questions

 What is mobile/in-home massage?
 What is required of me?

-What you must provide is an adequate space for me to set up the table and move freely around it, ideally 10'x 12' or larger.
+You must provide an adequate space for me to set up the table and move freely around it, ideally 10'x 12' or larger.
 If you could fit a twin mattress in the space and move around it comfortably, it should suffice.
 I do not provide massage on your bed, couch or anything other than a professional massage table, unless you have mobility challenges and/or are confined to a hospital bed in the home.
-Ideally the space should be on the ground floor, to avoid carrying a massage table up stairs.
 It needs to be a safe and comfortable working environment, relatively clean and smoke-free (as I am allergic to smoke) and free of hazards including aggressive pets.
 I reserve the right to refuse service if I find the working space unsuitable.
 If you are unsure, please contact me in advance.

 What areas do you serve?
 How far will you travel?